 CUBA’S HEALTH CARE SYSTEM—ITS STRENGTHS AND WEAKNESSES

-For a list of dates of these expeditions, please click on “Our Tours.”
+For a list of dates of these expeditions, please click on EXPEDITIONS/OUR EXPEDITIONS.
 For information on Independent Study Programs, scroll down this page.

 30 C.E.
 Contact Hours may be awarded through International Health Professional Education (California C.E.
 Provider #15609).
 The nursing boards of most other states have a reciprocal arrangement and accept continuing education credit issued by California providers.